Novel Modelling and Control Strategies for a Steam Boiler under Fast Load Dynamics: Introduction

-The remainder of the paper is organised as follows: In Section~\ref{sec:mass_bal} the equations from mass balances in the drum and risers are introduced.
-In Section~\ref{sec:const_vol}, equations resulting from the constant volume of the drum, risers and downcomers are presented.
-They are then used to derive further equations that are used in the sequel.
-In Section~\ref{sec:energy_bal}, the equations describing the energy balance in the drum and risers are introduced.
-In Section~\ref{sec:pmodel}, a model for boiler pressure is derived.
-In Section~\ref{sec:dwlmodel}, a model for drum water level is presented.
+The remainder of the paper is organised as follows: In Section~\ref{sec:drum} the equations for mass balance, energy balance and volume constraints on the drum are described.
+In Section~\ref{sec:risers}, the equations for mass balance, energy balance and volume constraints on the risers are described.
+In Section~\ref{sec:pmodel}, a model for boiler pressure is developed.
+In Section~\ref{sec:dwlmodel}, a model for drum water level is developed.
 It is shown that further equations are necessary.
-In Section~\ref{sec:newrisers}, the equations corresponding to the spatial discretisation of the risers are derived.
-Also, an additional assumption of homogeneous mixing in the risers is introduced.
-In Section~\ref{sec:momentum}, an equation for the mass flow of water in the downcomers is derived from a general momentum balance analysis.
-In Section~\ref{sec:superheater}, a model for a superheater is derived based on constant volume, plus energy and mass balances.
-In Section~\ref{sec:simulations}, key consequences of the new model developed in the paper are discussed and simulations are presented highlighting the key new features of the model.
+In Section~\ref{sec:newrisers}, the equations corresponding to spatial discretisation of the risers are developed.
+An additional assumption of homogeneous mixing in the risers is introduced.
+In Section~\ref{sec:momentum}, an equation for the mass flow of water in the downcomers is developed based on momentum balance.
+In Section~\ref{sec:superheater}, a model for a superheater based on constant volume, plus energy and mass balances is developed.
+In Section~\ref{sec:simulations}, key consequences of the new model are discussed and simulations are presented highlighting the key new features.
 In Section~\ref{sec:implications}, the implications of the new model relative to the control of drum water level are explored.
+In Section~\ref{sec:exp}, experimental results obtained from a boiler operating in the sugar industry are presented.
+This results confirm the benefits of the new model and the associated control strategies.
 In Section~\ref{sec:conclusions}, conclusions are drawn.
-For easy reference, a list of the variables used throughout the paper is presented in Table~\ref{tab:var}.
+For ease of reference, a list of the variables used throughout the paper is presented in Table~\ref{tab:var}, and a schematic of the boiler is given in Fig.~\ref{fig:boiler}.